NSWC-Crane/kerbx-flightsystems/README.md

 for embedded safety-critical systems.

 ## TODO
-1. Make sure networking is asynchronous and non-blocking.
+1. Make sure errors are handled at the highest level and are not set to panic upon happening
+2. All Time calculations and associated protobuf definitions should be higher resolution
 ## Workspace Elements

 ### Avionics Computer